morbidreich/GameOfTanks/README.md

 # GameOfTanks
-recreating game that have been made millions of times.
-Java graphics training.
+Recreating game that have been made millions of times.
+Core Java training.